runpod/docs/docs/serverless/endpoints/send-requests.md

 ### Webhooks

-To see notifications for completed jobs, pass a URL in the top level of the request:
+To receive notifications for completed jobs, pass a URL in the top level of the request:

 ```json
 {